 Trainees agreed that DIALOG+ training was useful and closely followed the logic outlined in the DIALOG+ manual.
 They had a number of suggestions for optimising the training:

 Trainees noted that, while an introduction to the previous trial was helpful, an extensive discussion of its implementation and results was not needed as clinicians were more interested in practical implications for their practice.
-They proposed that discussion of the previous trial should be reduced to a shorter ‘take-home’ message, i.e. that regular use of DIALOG had improved patients’ SQOL, treatment satisfaction and level of unmet needs over the course of a year.
+They proposed that discussion of the previous trial should be reduced to a shorter ‘take-home’ message, i.e. that regular use of DIALOG had improved patients’ subjective quality of life, treatment satisfaction and level of unmet needs over the course of a year.

 They noted that an introduction to both CBT and SFT was somewhat overwhelming and did not provide a clear orientation on the focus of the training.
 They suggested that this introduction be shorted and that the focus be placed on SFT.
 They also proposed that supplementary reading materials on SFT be provided so that clinicians could pursue self-directed learning.
 As a result, clinicians would be given reading materials from BRIEF, the UK’s leading provider of solution-focused training, and a link to the BRIEF website.